sunchain-fr/nova-date-pills-filter/README.md

 ## Usage

-Register the `DatesPillFilter` tool within your view`
+Register the `DatePillsFilter` filter within your view`

 ```php
 use Sunchain\NovaDatePillsFilter\DatePillsFilter;